harlenlopez/QuikFix/README.md

 ---

 ## Change Log
+0.3: *Added bootstrap to our website and having the login, register and logout functionality implemented* 04 22, 2020
 0.2: *Added unit tesing and second database for product* 04 21, 2020
 0.1: *Created Hello World first Page* -  04 21, 2020